 The SCCHA will provide a selection preference when required by the regulation (e.g., eligible in-place families, qualifying families for "excepted units," mobility impaired persons for accessible units).
-The SCCHA will not offer any additional preferences for the PBV program or for particular PBV projects or units.
+The SCCHA will utilize the same preferences for the PBV program it uses for the tenant-based voucher program as specified in Chapter 4, Part III.